BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

    height = 400
 %}

+### How it works
+A single private key is split into n key-shares that are distributed to several parties, devices or locations.
+When signing a transaction the required number of shares need to be coordinated into one valid signature.
+This relies on a cryptographic algorithm called [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing){:target="_blank"} after its creator.

 #### Pros
 - Can provide higher resistance to loss from theft
 - Transactions look identical and have same cost as single key wallets on chain